mtford90/siesta/docs/guide.md

 <a id="http"></a>
 ## HTTP

+One descriptors are defined, we can then send HTTP requests and receive HTTP responses through Siesta.
+Siesta will match against descriptors when determining how to serialise/deserialise objects.

+### Safe Methods

+Safe methods refer to methods that do not generally change state on the server-side e.g. GET.
+Object

 `Collection.prototype.<SAFE_HTTP_METHOD>(path, ajaxOptsOrCallback, callbackIfOpts)` sends HTTP requests and uses the descriptors to perform appropriate mappings to the object graph.

 ```js